peterhinch/micropython-async/v3/docs/TUTORIAL.md

 #### Warning

 Using `throw` or `close` to throw an exception to a task is unwise.
-It subverts `uasyncio` by forcing the task to run, and possibly terminate, when it is still queued for execution.
+It subverts `asyncio` by forcing the task to run, and possibly terminate, when it is still queued for execution.

 ### 5.1.1 Global exception handler